Billy King (footballer, born 1994): International career

 He has represented Scotland at under-15 and at under-16 level.
 King was called up to the under-19 team in August 2012, for an international challenge match against Norway but had to withdraw.
 He then took part in their Dutch training camp in January, playing in a friendly against Dutch team Telstar.

 He was called up to the Scotland under-21 squad on 31 August 2014.

 Personal life

 Born in Edinburgh, King grew up in the Portobello area of the city a Hearts fan and attended Portobello High School.
-He has three younger brothers Adam, who plays for Dundee United, Ross and Robbie.
+He has three younger brothers Adam, who plays for Alloa Athletic, Ross and Robbie.